“Loose soil,” she responded, gripping my elbow.

 What do comedians make fun of, if not religion and politics?
 Without those pillars of stand-up, what else is there?

-Our other tour guide, a porcelain face in her twenties, giggled.
+Our other tour guide, a porcelain face in

 “You want to know a joke?
 OK.
 There is a boy.
 And he keeps saying that he has to pee.
 All day he is saying that he has to pee.
 So his mother tells him, it is rude to say you have to pee.
 If you have to pee, just say you have to sing.